Hammiuss/Portfolio-ham.github.io/index.md

-### Hi, I'm Aiham
+# Hi, I'm Aiham
-Welcome to my ICS4U portfolio.
+Welcome to my portfolio for IC3Su.
 I’ll use this site to post my work and reflections.
 (And rant about Github)

 ## Highlights
 - 🔧 Project 1: Github Pages Portfolio – Made a portfolio using github for the first time, learnt to edit themes, and the general jank of Github